cytoscape/cytoscape-manual/docs/Creating_Networks.md

     STRING is a database of known and predicted protein-protein interactions.
 STITCH and STRING are available from the **Search bar** and from **File → Import → Network → Public Databases...**.

--   [NDEx](http://www.ndexbio.org/): The NDEx Project provides an open-source framework where scientists and organizations can share, store, manipulate, and publish biological network knowledge.
+-   [NDEx](http://www.ndexbio.org/): The Network Data Exchange (NDEx) Project provides an open-source framework where scientists and organizations can share, store, manipulate, and publish biological network knowledge.
 NDEx is available from the **Search bar**.